|Item Name||Tech Level||Typical Price||Details|

 Player characters with skills in science, Crafting, and chemistry can easily craft upgrades and modifications to existing items, as well as potentially craft new items if they have the right lore and ingredients.

 Basically, each piece of tool, weapon, or armor can have up to 1 modification, by default, unless talents allow more.

 - Crafting a light-emitting helmet by setting a glowing gem into a helmet

-- Imprinting a magical rune of fire into a masterwork sword
+- Imprinting a magical rune of fire into an ancient sword

 - Applying mirror plates to your shield to improve spell resistance

 - Crafting a Scope onto a rifle at a machine shop for +1 accuracy

 - Adding a Bayonet onto a rifle at a machine shop to allow melee attacks and opportunity attacks